 A powerhouse drummer from the Seattle grunge scene who expanded his craft into global music exploration, production, and ethnomusicology.

-Barrett Martin's beat extends far beyond the stage.
-He first gained attention as the rhythmic engine for the Screaming Trees, helping to define the dense, psychedelic-tinged sound of grunge's less commercial wing.
-His work with the supergroup Mad Season, alongside members of Pearl Jam and Alice in Chains, cemented his reputation for muscular, intuitive playing.
-But Martin is far more than a rock drummer.
-He is a musical wanderer.
-With his band Tuatara, he delved into world music and jazz, and his career as a producer and session musician spans genres.
-This curiosity evolved into a formal pursuit of ethnomusicology.
-He has traveled to remote communities, recording and producing albums with Shipibo shamans in the Amazon and Neets'ai Gwich'in singers in the Alaskan Arctic, aiming to preserve endangered musical traditions.
-This dual identity—as a veteran of rock's loudest era and a dedicated student of the world's quietest, most ancient sounds—defines a unique career built on the profound belief in rhythm as a universal language.
+Barrett Martin drummed for the Screaming Trees, helping define the psychedelic-tinged sound of grunge's less commercial wing.
+Born in 1967, he played with the supergroup Mad Season alongside members of Pearl Jam and Alice in Chains.
+His work there showed muscular, intuitive playing.
+He formed the band Tuatara, which explored world music and jazz.
+He worked as a producer and session musician across genres.
+He formally pursued ethnomusicology, traveling to remote communities.
+He recorded and produced albums with Shipibo shamans in the Amazon and Neets'ai Gwich'in singers in the Alaskan Arctic, preserving endangered musical traditions.
+His career blends rock's loudest era with a dedicated study of ancient sounds.

 1965–1980